shawnweisfeld/20200109_MCWAzureDevOps/docs/lab.md

 ## Setup

-1. Go to the [Azure Portal](https://portal.azure.com) and log into the provided Microsoft Azure subscription

 ### Task 1: Use Azure Shell as your development environment

+1. Go to the **Azure Portal** [https://portal.azure.com](https://portal.azure.com) and log into the provided Microsoft Azure subscription

-1. Launch the **Azure Cloud Shell** by going to [https://shell.azure.com](https://shell.azure.com)
+1. Launch the **Azure Cloud Shell** on a new tab in the same browser window by going to [https://shell.azure.com](https://shell.azure.com).

+    > If prompted to select a "Directory" pick the same one as the provided Microsoft Azure subscription.

+    > If prompted to create a stroage account for the Cloud Shell do so in the provided Microsoft Azure subscription.

+    > Be sure that your Cloud Shell is configured to use Bash.

 2. From inside the Azure Cloud Shell type these commands to configure Git running locally in the cloud shell.
 Be sure to replace with your name and email address.